Benign Prostatic Hyperplasia (BPH) or Prostate Enlargement

 What is benign prostatic hyperplasia (BPH)?

 BPH is a non-cancerous enlargement of the prostate gland.
-BPH stands for benign prostatic hyperplasia (also known as Benign Enlargement of Prostate or BEP).
+BPH stands for benign prostatic hyperplasia (also known as Benign Enlargement of the Prostate or BEP).
 As age advances, the prostate gland slowly grows bigger (or enlarges).
 The word "benign" means the enlargement that it isn't cancerous.
 The word "hyperplasia" means enlargement.

 Because the prostate surrounds the urethra, when it gets bigger, it may press on the urethra.
 This may pose difficulty in passing urine.
 The individual usually seeks medical advice for these urinary problems rather than complaints of prostate per se.